gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-treasury-posting-journal-entry-line-item-service/README.md

 # @sap/cloud-sdk-vdm-treasury-posting-journal-entry-line-item-service

-This package contains the OData VDM for the [Treasury Posting Journal Entry Line Item Service](https://api.sap.com/api/A_TRSYPOSTGJRNLENTRITM_CDS) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Treasury Posting Journal Entry Line Item Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Finance - Treasury Posting Journal Integration (SAP_COM_0333).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/a5/c19312428b4fa7a956fbbf88440f44/frameset.htm).

 ### Helpful Links